-So how can organizations make faster decisions more easily?
+This new dynamic of work requires speedy, accurate decision making.
+So how can you make faster decisions more easily?
 Start by letting go of these three things that can get in the way of moving fast.

 In an era when it’s easier than ever to collect endless streams of business data, one might expect that ability of organizations to quickly make informed decisions would be vastly improved.
 But having too much data can actually be counterproductive, providing far more information than is necessary.
 At best, information overload can be distracting.
 At worst, it’s paralyzing.

 How can organizations overcome the too-much-information trap?
 By refocusing the decision-making process around their strategic objectives.
 This means taking some time to tie your decision back to what you are ultimately looking to achieve, and determining which of the options at hand best supports that higher goal.